Roman Catholic Diocese of Farafangana

 The Diocese of Farafangana is a Roman Catholic Diocese under the Archdiocese of Fianarantsoa in Madagascar.
 It is based in the town of Farafangana and was erected on 8 April 1957.
 It performs the Latin Rite.
-The Diocese covers approximately 20,390 km.
-As of 2004, the diocese population was about 900,000, with 7.9% Catholic.
-36 priests were in the Diocese for a ratio of 1,985 Catholics for every 1 Priest.
-The current bishop of the Diocese is Gaetano Di Pietro, SCI since Benjamin Marc Ramaroson, CM became archbishop of Antsiranana.
+The Diocese covers approximately 23176 km.
+As of 2023, the diocese population was about 1,583,300, with 14.6% Catholic.
+50 priests were in the Diocese for a ratio of 4,631 Catholics for every 1 Priest.